-If time permits, the team will also give the client a short report on the effect of using capacitors and super-capacitors to mitigate transients in off-grid battery systems, in addition to creating a THD reducing device.
-The data from this report will be gathered by the team during the spring 2013 semester at various off-grid homes using equipment provided by the client.
-In order to fully study the topic, testing will be performed at two or more off grid residences.
-Houses with more modern inverter topologies will be preferred testing sites for this side project.
+In addition to the THD reducing device, the team will also give the client a short report on the effect of using capacitors and super-capacitors to mitigate transients in off-grid battery systems.
+The data from this report will be gathered by the team during the Spring, 2013 semester at various off-grid homes using equipment provided by the client.
+In order to fully study the topic, test will be done at least two houses.
+If possible, more houses will be tested, particularly those with more modern inverter topologies.